johnlee4/CoCoCoNet/README.md

 ## Extending Guilt by Association by Degree (EGAD)
-The final section allows the user to perform Guilt by Association (GBA) analysis on each of the above networks using EGAD and visualize the distribution of AUROC  or AUPRC using either neighbor voting or node degreee.
+The final section allows the user to perform Guilt by Association (GBA) analysis on the input genes and the corresponding 1 to 1 ortholog using EGAD [4].
+EGAD analyzes the enriched GO terms using either neighbor voting or by node degree and reports the corresponding area under the receiver operating curve (AUROC) or the precision recall curve (AUPRC).

 ## Downloadables
 ![download](https://github.com/johnlee4/CoCoCoNet/blob/master/figures/download.png)

-You can download the data used to generate the

-## Case Study
+Data used to generate results can be downloaded at ftp://143.48.220.188/data.
+User results can also be downloaded at every step by toggling the "Download" option.